“All our inventions are but improved means to an unimproved end.”Henry David Thoreau

 If you consider we are already home – progress begins to feel different.
 It’s fine – but not as vitally important as it may have seemed.
 You can engage it more like an unfolding work of art – a story that is billions of years old and will continue for billions of years beyond us.
-But always just that – a magnificent story – not something our lives depend upon.
+But always just that – a magnificent story – not something our personal fulfillment depends upon.

 The only thing our lives depend on, at least if we’d like ones full of gratitude and peace, is a willingness to wake up.

 (Does all of this imply, be passive, do nothing?
 Absolutely not.)

 A farewell Talking Heads lyric, from a different tune.

 But I guess I’m already there“